nikolapopovic/slate/source/includes/_addresses.md

 * [Addresses](#addresses)
 * [Subscriptions](#subscriptions)

-If you perform a GET request with the data type of `json` on just about any URL, or append the `.json` extension to the URL, you'll receive a JSON object of the data available.
+**JSON:** Appending `.json` to the end of this GET request will return JSON data of the objects available on that route.

 ## Apply discount
 Form to apply discount to current address.

 > POST `{{ address | apply_discount_to_address_url }}`
 <br>
-> Example input
+> EXAMPLE REQUEST

 ```javascript
 $.ajax({